LiangChen3519/CR3000Data_Merge/README.md

-Here are C# programmer for merge all data file in CR3000 data logger.
+Here are C# programs for merge all data file in CR3000 data logger.
 The aims are:

 - Get strat datetime and end datetime corss all files.
 - Check all variables and remove duplicated one cross all files.